 Operating a motor above a 5% unbalanced voltage condition is not recommended and will probably damage the motor.
 The efficiency of the motor gets reduced with an increase in voltage imbalance.

 The problem of unbalanced current tripping in slip ring motor

 A 450 KW,6.6 KV slip ring motor used for fan application tripped with the unbalanced current fault.
 The motor was checked thoroughly, and the following circuits were all right.

 4. Grid Rotor Resistance

-The motor was started and found that the motor again tripped with unbalance current.
-Again the motor and Grid Rotor Resistance Starter were checked and found that the connection point of one of the phases in the GRR was loose and the connection point got slightly carbonized and it created additional resistance.
-The unbalance resistance in the GRR circuit caused unbalance current in the stator.
+The motor was started, and it was found that the motor again tripped with an unbalanced current.
+Again, the motor and Grid Rotor Resistance Starter were checked, and it was found that the connection point of one of the phases in the GRR was loose.
+The connection point got slightly carbonized, and it created additional resistance.
+The unbalanced resistance in the GRR circuit caused an unbalanced current in the stator.